 Set a Spelling Test

-To begin, click Set Homework from the menu on the left and select Create Spelling Test.
+To begin, click + Create task from the menu on the left and select Spelling Test.
 You will then be taken to a form where you will fill in some general information about the task.

 First, enter the title for the task.
 This will appear on the public calendar, as well as the students' personal calendars and To-Do List.